 Sources of Origin of Rubies and Sapphires

-While both of these stones are found in various parts of the world.
-Rubies are usually mined in countries like Thailand, Tanzania, Burma, India, Cambodia, Afghanistan, Pakistan, Sri Lanka, Vietnam, Nepal, Madagascar, Tajikistan, and the U.S.A.
+While both of these stones are establish in various parts of the world.
+Rubies are usually in countries like Thailand, Tanzania, Burma, India, Cambodia, Afghanistan, Pakistan, Sri Lanka, Vietnam, Nepal, Madagascar, Tajikistan, and the U.S.A.

 Prominent locations where sapphires are sourced include Eastern Australia, Sri Lanka, Laos, China, Thailand, Madagascar, East Africa, Kenya, Nigeria, and North America.